swagat5147/score-keeper/README.md

 # score-keeper
-web app that update your scores for certain game
+web app that update your scores for a certain game